Wednesday, April 18, 2012

 Ames swallowed those ideals in favor of financial sense and commissioned architect Herbert J. Krapp to enlarge the space.
 The three-year renovation began in 1917 and when it was completed in 1920 there was now a larger stage and a balcony that increased the seating capacity to 450.
 To augment income Ames began leasing the theater as well to other producers, such as Oliver Morosco and John Golden.

-The replacement shutters, which the AIA Guide to New York City called "awful pseudo-shutters that, if course, don't shut," take the place of the green originals -- photo by Alice Lum
+The replacement shutters, which the AIA Guide to New York City called "awful pseudo-shutters that, of course, don't shut," take the place of the green originals -- photo by Alice Lum

-Nevertheless the Little Theatre continued on, producing new works by exciting playwrights with known and upcoming actors.
-In 1930 Edward G. Robinson was noticed for his role in Mr. Samuel and in 1936 Sir Cedric Hardwicke made his American debut here in Promise.
-The great Cornelia Otis Skinner put on a one-woman show, Edna His Wife in here in 1937.
+Nevertheless, the Little Theatre continued on, producing new works by exciting playwrights with both known and upcoming actors.
+In 1930, Edward G. Robinson was noticed for his role in Mr. Samuel, and in 1936 Sir Cedric Hardwicke made his American debut here in Promise.
+The great Cornelia Otis Skinner put on a one-woman show, Edna His Wife, in here in 1937.

 The Times briefly leased the theater to CBS Studios -- photo NYPL Collection

 That name did not last long.
-Late that year the theater was leased to Westinghouse Broadcasting to be used, again, as a television studio.
+Later that year, the theater was leased to Westinghouse Broadcasting to be used, again, as a television studio.
 For a decade productions like the David Frost and Merv Griffin shows were aired from here.
-Viewers of the Merv Griffin Show heard Arthur Treacher nightly announce “From the Little Theatre in Times Square, it’s the Merv Griffin Show.”
+Viewers of the Merv Griffin Show heard Arthur Treacher nightly announce, “From the Little Theatre in Times Square, it’s the Merv Griffin Show.”

-Like Gemini, Torch Song Trilogy by Harvey Fierstein and Prelude to a Kiss by Craig Lucas epitomized the original purpose of the Little –bringing thought-provoking, new works to the New York audience.
+Like Gemini, Torch Song Trilogy by Harvey Fierstein and Prelude to a Kiss by Craig Lucas epitomized the original purpose of the Little Theatre–bringing thought-provoking, new works to the New York audience.

 In order for the immense Marriott Marquis Hotel to be constructed in Times Square, numerous buildings had to be demolished.
 Among these was the Helen Hayes Theatre on West 46th Street.
 It was an awkward moment in 1982 when the beloved actress’s namesake theater was razed while she was still alive.